Option7/EDUBOT/README.md

 # EDUBOT

-EDUBOT is a library built on top of pre-installed Arduino library with the sole aim to make programming very easy and interesting especially for kids and newbies.
+EDUBOT is a library built on top of pre-installed Arduino libraries with the sole aim to make programming very easy and interesting especially for kids and newbies.
 It maintains the same functionality as the libraries it has been built on top whiles making it easier to code.